Search results take a few seconds and open in a new window. May need to allow Pop Ups to see results.

 After September 11, 2001, the demand for US Flags was tremendous and flag manufacturers could not make them fast enough.
 Ever wonder just where and who makes all the flags you see?
 Well, Annin & Company is the world's oldest and largest flag manufacturer today.
 They have a website so I'm not going to keep making this page wordier.
 Instead, I'll give you a link to another site that I feel explains all about Annin better than they do on their own site.
 LOL!
 CLICK HERE

-In the catalog, Sporty's, (<---that sells Annin's flags and I'm giving you a link to the flag page) there were some photos of some of the flag making production steps that I scanned in.
+A few years ago, in the Sporty's catalog, there were some photos of some of the flag making production steps that I scanned in.
 They're as sharp as I could get them.
 But it will give you an idea of how immense and particular this company is.

 Note: I bought one of these flags and they are terrific.